 Many computer users often hear system engineers talk about hard drive partitions but they do not know what it is or how it contributes to the smooth running of their devices.
 In this article, we will throw more light on all there is to know about partitions and what they are used for.

 To get a clear picture of how a partition looks, a disk management tool found in all Windows computers will come in handy.
-To view a partition in your system, tap Windows key and enter “Disk” as a keyword and press Enter.
-A picture like the diagram below will display on your screen.
+To view a partition in your system, tap the Windows key, and enter "Disk" as a keyword and press Enter.
+A picture like a diagram below will display on your screen.

 Boot: A boot partition contains the startup files of a system.
 Boot partitions are also referred to as System partition.